 Gratitude and Prayer

 21 For to me, to live is Christ, and to die is gain.
-22 If, however, I should live on in the flesh, that will mean fruitful labor for me.
-And so I do not know what to prefer,2 23 but am hard-pressed between the two, having a desire to depart and be with Christ (for that is far better for me), 24 yet knowing that to remain on in the flesh is necessary for you.
-25 And so, being convinced of this, I know that I will indeed remain and continue with you all for your progress and joy in the faith, 26 so that your rejoicing3 over me may abound in Christ Jesus through my coming to you again.
+22 If, however, I stay on in the flesh, it will mean fruitful labor for me.
+Thus, I don’t know which to prefer,8 23 but find myself9 hard-pressed between the two, having a desire to depart and be with Christ (for that is far better for me), 24 yet knowing that to stay on in the flesh is necessary for you.
+25 But since I’m convinced of the latter, I know that I will indeed stay on and continue with you all for your progress and joy in the faith, 26 so that your rejoicing10 over me may abound in Christ Jesus through my coming to you again.

 - Or choose